Getting Started

 }'

-Standard practice: rely on the order_created webhook event as the confirmation that an order was successfully accepted by Grasshopper.
-Subscribe to order_created and use it to reconcile created orders on your side.
+Rely on the order_created webhook event as confirmation that an order was successfully accepted.
+Subscribe to it and use it to reconcile orders on your side.

-The ref_order_number field (often used as the PO number) is not enforced as unique by Grasshopper.
-The system allows multiple orders with the same value.
+The ref_order_number field is not enforced as unique.
 If you require deduplication, enforce it on your side before submission.

-Full schema, all fields, and live examples: POST Create New Order [Final Mile Only] →
+Full schema and live examples: POST Create New Order [Final Mile Only] →

 Step 5: Subscribe to Lifecycle Webhooks